hqn-scl/android-tv-minimalist-icon-pack/README.md

 # A Minimalist Icon Pack for Android TV Launchers

-Built for tinkerers who love a clean setup, this icon pack takes inspiration from the foundational styling of Mortisshadow’s [Minimal TV Icons](https://github.com/Mortisshadow/minimal-tv-icons) and of SicMundus86’s [ProjectivyIconPack](https://github.com/SicMundus86/ProjectivyIconPack).
-The goal was to stick to the design philosophy of Mortisshafow's Apple TV-style icons, but with a unified bacground color for a consistent look.
+This icon pack takes inspiration from the foundational styling of Mortisshadow’s [Minimal TV Icons](https://github.com/Mortisshadow/minimal-tv-icons) and of SicMundus86’s [ProjectivyIconPack](https://github.com/SicMundus86/ProjectivyIconPack).
+The goal was to stick to the design philosophy of Apple TV-style icons, but with a unified bacground color for a consistent look.

-Wherever possible, the icons display non-text icons for a clean aesthetic, the exception being text-only logos.
+Icons prioritize clean, non-text symbols, using wordmarks only when a text-only logo is unavoidable.

 ## Design philosophy

-I made these purely for myself.
 After discovering ProjectIvy (thanks to the Switch and Click [YouTube channel](https://www.youtube.com/@SwitchandClickOfficial)) I immediately needed to figure out how to make my own icons.
 I focused first on the apps that I use most often: Wuplay, ProjectIvy, Tizen Tube & Smarttube.
-After that I added a few others that might be useful.
+After that I added more.
+I intend to add more over time, and I welcome requests for new icons.

 ## Icon requests